 Flies, mules, and the pilgrims of Govindghat

-Our driver pointed out the Trishul, Nanda Devi and Dunagiri peaks, and silhouettes of the loftier ones that lay beyond them.
+Our driver pointed out the Trishul, Nanda Devi, and Dunagiri peaks, and silhouettes of the loftier ones that lay beyond them.
 It was wilderness and vastness at its most powerful form and the intimidating beauty of the Himalayas overwhelmed us.
 Govindghat arrived shortly amidst waterfalls, exhausted mules, and countless flies.
 It was one of the badly affected areas of the 2013 flood and we landed in the midst of frenetic reconstruction.
-Located at the confluence of Alaknanda and Laxman Ganga rivers, Govindghat was the jumping off base and helipad for Hemkund Sahib and Valley of Flowers visitors.
-Although Joshimath was only 22 kilometres away, Govindghat seemed to be another remote planet.
+Located at the confluence of the Alaknanda and Laxman Ganga rivers, Govindghat was the jumping-off base and helipad for Hemkund Sahib and Valley of Flowers visitors.
+Although Joshimath was only 22 kilometers away, Govindghat seemed to be another remote planet.
 The holy Hindu pilgrimage site of Badrinath lay further ahead and jeeps full of pilgrims streamed in and out of the little Himalayan village.
-We stopped for lunch at the Govindghat gurudwara (Sikh religious place) and fortified ourselves with a wholesome simple meal for the trek.
+We stopped for lunch at the Govindghat Gurudwara (Sikh religious place) and fortified ourselves with a wholesome simple meal for the trek.

 Lunch by the angry, wild Alaknanda river